Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Ghlodds/[Culture].md

 The biggest prevailing aspect of ghlodds existing in almost all areas is their attachment to tradition, specifically such as local community, family and religious' tales and values.

-In the most ancient time, ghlodds lived in the underground massive caves of **Seiteh**.
+In the most ancient time, ghlodds lived in the underground massive caves of [Seiteh](/Loreum/Topics/Geography/Seiteh.md).
 Their migration onto the surface was followed by the creation of [origin myth](/Loreum/Topics/Religions/Tarrashe'_Ishe'.md#origin-myth) that brought them spiritual explanation of their past and present.
 Currently, ghlodds reside on both planes, with their cities spanning across entire continent.